 This question cannot be answered simply by stating an area in square metres.
 It depends on a variety of factors: The type of gas, possible leakage points and the type of ventilation influence the number and the correct installation location of the transmitters.
 It is essential to take advantage of GfG's advice in advance.

-This depends mainly on the device used, the built-in sensor and the gases to be measured.
-GfG's portable gas detectors have slots for a maximum of 5 different sensors.
-Depending on the sensor configuration, they can measure up to 8 gases simultaneously.
-The transmitters used in fixed gas warning systems usually have only one sensor and can therefore only measure a single gas.
-We will be happy to clarify which device is best suited for you in a consultation meeting.
+That depends heavily on the device and sensors you are intending to use and the gases you need to measure.
+GfG's portable gas detectors have slots for a maximum of five different sensors, giving them the ability to measure up to eight gases simultaneously, depending on their sensor configuration.
+The transmitters used in fixed gas detection systems usually have only one sensor and can therefore only measure a single gas.
+We will be happy to assist you in finding the best solution for your individual needs in a consultation meeting.

 No clear answer can be given to this question as a general rule, as the service life depends on the usage times of the device and the charging cycles.
 However, the service life of a rechargeable battery is limited.
 At some point, the ability to store energy is only partially available.
 This can be seen in the longer charging times and shortened usage times.
 In this case, a new battery must be inserted by GfG Service.

 This is usually due to the cross-sensitivity of the sensor.
-This means that a sensor does not respond exclusively to the target measurand or target gas, but also to other influencing variables.
+This means that a sensor does not respond exclusively to the target gas, but also to other influencing variables.
 In other words, a sensor with cross-sensitivity does not have perfect selectivity.
-This challenge is particularly great for gas sensors, because the measurement of a specific gas should ideally be possible in a gas matrix of any complexity - with hundreds of gases and vapours as potential interferers.
-It is therefore not surprising that almost all measuring principles used in gas sensors exhibit cross-sensitivity to a cross-gas.
+This is particularly challenging for gas sensors, because the measurement of a specific gas should ideally be possible in a gas matrix of any complexity - with hundreds of gases and vapors potentially interfering.
+However, perhaps unsurprisingly, almost all measuring principles used in gas sensors exhibit some degree of cross-sensitivity to at least one other gas.

 In addition to cross-sensitivity, however, humidity or temperature can also falsify the displayed result.